 The Moapa Band of Paiutes operates a casino but closed the venue within 24 hours of Gov. Steve Sisolak’s “state of emergency” announcement out of concern for the well-being of their employees and customers.

 “The Moapa Band of Paiutes depends on our Travel Plaza, Casinos, Fireworks Stand, Solar Projects, and Government Grants and Leases for Tribal income.
 There is no flexibility for us to generate additional revenue to replace that which has been lost due to closures and reduced sales.
-That money is gone, and historically the Native People are at the bottom of the list to receive State and Federal assistance or reimbursement,” said Perry, the tribe’s chairwoman.
+That money is gone, and historically the Native People are at the bottom of the list to receive State and Federal assistance or reimbursement,” said Parry, the tribe’s chairwoman in an email.

 The Moapa Band of Paiutes estimates that revenues will be down more than $400,000 per month, and that emergency support to tribal members will run about $120,000 per month, projecting an overall cost at least $520,000 per month.